Monica Areford, HCCP

 What values are most important to you in your work and personal life?

 A leader's greatest strength is not their title, but the people who choose to walk beside them.
 I believe my job is to mentor people and help them grow as leaders - that's my job.
-Everything else is just tasks I have to do to get paid.
+Don’t get me wrong, I have a lot of tasks I do to get paid.
 My job is to create leaders and mentor each person in the way they need to be mentored, because it's different for every person, so they can be successful and grow as a leader.
-It's important to overcome imposter syndrome and lead with empathy.
-As women, we've spent all these years justifying our position and having to say 'this is why we deserve to be here,' but there's no man walking into the room saying this is why - he just walks into the room.
+As women, we've spent many years justifying our position and saying 'this is why we deserve to be here,' you don’t typically see that with men- they just walk into the room and take their seat.
 To any woman still wrestling with that inner critic, you deserve to be in every room you've worked to enter.
 You do not need to justify your knowledge, your voice, or your leadership.
 Take your seat at the table, then pull up a few more chairs for the women coming behind you.

 Locations